web-eid/web-eid-authtoken-validation-java/README.md

 }
 ```

-Both filters are registered in the Spring Security filter chain in ApplicationConfiguration
+Both filters are registered in the Spring Security filter chain in ApplicationConfiguration.
 See the full implementation [here](example/src/main/java/eu/webeid/example/config/ApplicationConfiguration.java):
 ```java
 http